notator/ResidentSynthHostTestSite/README.md

 Commands and Controls:
 ![screenshot_Commands&Controls](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_3_Commands&Controls.png "screenshot_Commands&Controls")
 Except for **reverberation** and **pitchWheelSensitivity**, these are standard MIDI commands and controls.
-Reverberation and pitchWheelSensitivity use non-standard MIDI control messages (CC 91 and CC17 respectively).
+Reverberation and pitchWheelSensitivity use non-standard MIDI control messages (CC 91 and CC 16 respectively).
 The top six controls can be changed either by dragging the sliders, or entering values in the numeric input fields.
 They also react to incoming MIDI messages: On my MIDI input device, they can also be set using the appropriate hardware wheels and knobs.
 The **allSoundOff** button silences the _ResidentSynth_.
 The **allControllersOff** button silences the _ResidentSynth_, and sets the six variable controls in this section to their default values.